The Southern Series

 Sport with purpose

-The wool industry is united in recognition of the need for an ongoing campaign to boost the awareness of wool’s environmental ‘soft footprint’.
+The wool industry is united in its recognition of the need for an ongoing campaign to boost the awareness of wool’s environmental ‘soft footprint’.

 A repeatable series of sporting events creates a repeatable platform to tell that story.